Jinntec/Fore/doc/userguide.md

 The most important rationale behind this is security - form processing should never just rely on client-side validation as the data could be compromised in transition or even directly within the browser.
-For a stable solution we therefore need a server-side validation that should ultimately assert the correctness of data to be submitted.
+For a stable solution we therefore need a server-side validation that ultimately asserts the correctness of data to be submitted.

-Furthermore the heavy lifting of XPath execution cannot be done within the browser as these simply lack a XPath 2 (not to speak of XQuery) implementation.
+The primary goal of Fore is certainly to allow easier and safe editing of XML data which are stored within eXist-db though other formats like JSON or CSV might be supported also.

-However it's a definitive goal of Fore to support offline capabilities whereever possible.
+The premier choice to address XML nodes is XPath which is used in Fore to attach constraints to nodes, execute calculations and handle the details of submissions.

 Fore will deliver XForms-like capabilities by processing the model on the server which will in turn pass on the results to the client in a defined [JSON format](json.md).
 The client may then operate on this structure and eventually pass changes back to update the model on server.
 (See [client-server exchange format](client-server-exchange.md).)